 River Ravi is a river located in northwestern India and eastern Pakistan.
 It is also one of six rivers of the Indus System in Punjab.
 Under the Indus Water treaty, the waters of River Ravi were allocated to India.
 Similarly, the Indus Basin Project transferred waters from western rivers of the Indus system to replenish the Ravi in Pakistan.

 According to ancient history traced to Vedas, the Raavi River was known as Iravati.
 River Ravi is considered to be one of the crucial parts of the Indus River Basin and makes the headwater of the Indus Basin.
+If you have a knack for history you should not miss visiting historical places in Pakistan.

 To unwind and relax with your friends and family, we suggest you visit water parks in Karachi.